atlasxomics/ATX_epigenomics/analysis/epigenomics_tutorial.md

 ![umap](figures/umap.png){width="2550"}

-Plot cluster distribution by sample
+Below, we plot the distribution of regulatory elements by distal, promoter, intronic and exonic regions in each cluster.

 ```{r}